 Training in the UK

-(For training in any other country please contact The Training Officer for a contact in that country who will be pleased to assist you.)
+(For training in any other country please contact BBAC Training Officer, David COURT (firstname.lastname@example.org) for a contact in that country who will be pleased to assist you.)

-- From 1st December 2003, unless you hold a current FCL150 (a/b) Medical Form, you need a NPPL Medical Declaration signed by your GP to ensure that you are fit to learn to fly.
+- From 1st December 2003, unless you hold a current FCL150 (a/b) Medical Form, you need a NPPL Medical Declaration stating that you are fit to learn to fly.
 These are available from the CAA (PPL(B) Medicals).

 - Have a passenger flight - this checks that you will enjoy it before you commit time, energy and money to becoming a Pilot.